rht-labs/tech-exercise/docs/1-the-manual-menace/12-tenant-operator-101.md

 Stakater’s Tenant-Operator makes it easy to implement multi-tenancy in your organisation.
 When Network and Security Policies, Resource Quotas, Limit Ranges, and RBAC are configured for a tenant, all the namespaces and users inherit these policies.

-Tenant-Operator custom resources, you can help your developers self-service, reliving your admins of some engineering toil.
+With Tenant-Operator custom resources, you can help your developers self-service, reliving your admins of some engineering toil.

-With your Tenant Operator, You can configure the following custom resources;
+Your Tenant Operator can configure the following custom resources;

 - Tenants
 - Quotas